Phonostalgia presents...

 Jim, Jim, Don't Come Back Till You Win

-(words by Ben Ryan and Bert Hanlon; music by Harry Von Tilzer)
+(w: Ben Ryan and Bert Hanlon; m: Harry Von Tilzer)

 New York, NY: Friday, October 25, 1918